Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming

+The \textit{primal} problem \eqref{eq1}-\eqref{eq2} is assumed to be feasible and the feasible region $\mathcal{F} = \prod_{i=1}^I \mathcal{F}_i$ with $ \mathcal{F}_i \subset \mathbb{Z}^{n_i^x} \times \mathbb{R}^{n_i^y}$ is assumed to be bounded and finite.
+The MILP problems modeling the above systems are referred to as \textit{separable}.
+Because of the discrete decisions, however, MILP problems are known to be NP-hard and are prone to the curse of \textit{combinatorial complexity}.
+As the size of a problem increases, the associated number of combinations of possible solutions (hence the term ``combinatorial'') increases super-linearly (e.g., exponentially) thereby making problems of practical sizes difficult to solve to optimality; even near-optimal solutions are frequently difficult to obtain.

-The convex dual function corresponding to the MILP problem \eqref{eq1} is: where The Lagrangian multipliers $\lambda$ (``dual'' variables) are the decision variables with respect to the dual problem \eqref{eq3} and it is assumed that the set of optimal solutions is not empty.
+A beacon of hope to resolve combinatorial difficulties lies through the exploitation of separability through the \textit{dual} ``price-based'' decomposition and coordination Lagrangian Relaxation technique.
+After the relaxation of coupling constraints \eqref{eq2}, the coordination of subproblems amounts to the maximization of a concave non-smooth dual function: where Here $L(x,y,\lambda) \equiv \sum_{i=1}^I (c_i^x)^T x_i \!+\! \sum_{i=1}^I (c_i^y)^T y_i \!+\! \lambda^T \cdot \left(\sum_{i=1}^I A_i^x x_i \!+\! \sum_{i=1}^I A_i^y y_i \! -\! b\right)$ is the Lagrangian function.
+The Lagrangian multipliers $\lambda$ (``dual'' variables) are the decision variables with respect to the dual problem \eqref{eq3}, and it is assumed that the set of optimal solutions is not empty.
 The minimization within \eqref{eq4} with respect to $\{x,y\}$ is referred to as the ``relaxed problem.''

-Because of the presence of integer variables $x$, the dual function \eqref{eq3} is non-smooth with facets (each corresponding to a particular solution to the relaxed problem within \eqref{eq4}) intersecting at ridges whereby derivatives of $q(\lambda)$ exhibit discontinuities; in particular, the dual function is not differentiable at $\lambda^{*}$.
-As a result, subgradients (in early literature referred to as ``generalized gradients'') may lead to lower dual values or exhibit zigzagging across ridges of the dual function (see Figure \ref{fig_ex1} for illustrations).
+While the sizes of the primal and the relaxed problems are the same in terms of the number of discrete variables, the main advantage of Lagrangian Relaxation is the exploitation of the reduction of the combinatorial complexity upon decomposition into subproblems.
+Accordingly, the number of discrete decision variables within the primal problem is $n = \sum_{i=1}^I n_i^x$, so the worst-case complexity of solving the primal problems is $O(e^{\sum_{i=1}^I n_i^x})$.
+By the same token, the worst-case complexity required to solve the following subproblem

+is $O(e^{n_i^x})$.
+The decomposition ``reverses'' the combinatorial complexity thereby exponentially reducing the effort.
+The decomposition, therefore, offers a viable potential to improve the operations of existing systems as well as to scale up the size of the systems to support their efficient operations.